Joe Garcia: Early career

 Garcia served on the Florida Public Service Commission as chairman.
 While on the FPSC, he chaired the National Association of Regulatory Utility Commissioners and was second vice chair of the Southeastern Association of Regulatory Utility Commissioners.
 Garcia was later appointed to the Federal Communications Commission Federal-State Joint Board on Universal Service and was a member of the National Association of Latino Elected and Appointed Officials.

 Garcia served on the board of the Spanish American League Against Discrimination (SALAD) and on the board of directors of Regis House, a drug addiction treatment and prevention center for inner-city youth in Miami.

+Early politics

-He is a member of the board of directors of the Cuban American National Foundation, and a past president.
+He became a member of the board of directors of the Cuban American National Foundation, and a past president.
 He has served as director of the New Democrat Network Hispanic Strategy Center, and chairman of the Democratic Party of Miami-Dade County.

 In 1993 Garcia ran for the Miami-Dade County Commission for District 11, making the run-off against Miguel Diaz de la Portilla in a close race Diaz de la Portilla beat Garcia 51%-48%.

 In 2009, Garcia joined the Obama administration in a Senate-confirmed position as director of the Office of Minority Economic Impact in the United States Department of Energy.
 During his tenure at the energy department, Garcia was appointed by President Obama to the Task Force on Puerto Rico's Status.